mitydigital/statamic-two-factor/README.md

 - `STATAMIC_TWO_FACTOR_VALIDITY`, defaults to 43200 (30 days), the number of minutes until a challenge should be made again.
 Set to null to disable repeating challenges for the session.

+The installation should add the Two Field  fieldtype to your User blueprint too.
+This only happens if you do not have a "two_factor" fieldtype already in your Blueprint.

 ## User fields

 The following fields are added for users, and should not be used by other handles for your user model: